Deconfounding Imitation Learning with Variational Inference: Practical algorithm

 \paragraph{Test time}

 At test time, the agent faces an environment with an unknown latent and needs to adapt to the correct expert behavior.
-We solve this problem by alternating between updating a posterior belief over the latent and acting under the current belief, i.\,e.\ sampling a latent from the current belief and acting like the corresponding expert.

-Concretely, the agent initially samples a latent from the prior $\learnedlatent \sim p(\learnedlatent)$ and an action $a \sim \pi_\eta(a|s, \learnedlatent)$ to imitate the expert corresponding to that latent.
+We solve this problem by alternating between updating a posterior belief over the latent and acting under the current belief.
+Concretely, the agent initially samples a latent from the prior $\learnedlatent \sim \mathcal{N}(0, \mathds{1})$ and an action $a \sim \pi_\eta(a|s, \learnedlatent)$ to imitate the expert corresponding to that latent.
 It observes the state transition and computes the posterior belief with the inference network.
 Another latent is sampled from the updated belief, and so on.
+In practice, as during exploration, we do not sample from the inferred distribution but instead condition the policy on the mean.
 Once the inference has converged to match the true latent for the environment, the true expert for the environment will be imitated consistently.
-We summarize the test-time behavior in algorithm~\ref{alg:test-time}.
+We summarize the test-time behavior in pseudocode in~\autoref{app:online-algorithms}.

-In practice, using posterior sampling successfully requires that the imitator conditioned on a randomly sampled latent does not end up in states the true expert would not have visited.
-For example, in a robotic manipulation task, after accidentally pushing the object outside the reach of the robot, none of the expert policies could continue the task.
-A simple way of avoiding this problem is allowing multiple episodes of interaction with the task, where the environment is reset to a state sampled from the initial state distribution after each episode.
-Solving this problem for arbitrary environments without resets requires methods beyond behavioral cloning; we leave this for future work.